matdombrock/life/README.md

 #sorg_y = 1
 ```

+**Notes:**
-Note: Lines beginning with `#` or `-` are ignored.
+- Lines beginning with `#` or `-` are ignored.
 So are empty lines.
-If the same key is found more than once, it will overwrite the last value.
-Lines do not need to be written in any particular order.
+- If the same key is found more than once, it will use the latter value.
+- Lines do not need to be written in any particular order.

 ---